wagtail/wagtail/docs/getting_started/tutorial.md

 We haven't yet added an "author" field to our `BlogPage` model, nor do we have a Profile model for authors - we'll leave those as an exercise for the reader.

-Clicking the tag button at the bottom of a BlogPost should now render a page something like this:
+Clicking the tag button at the bottom of a blog post should now render a page something like this:

 ![A page titled "Showing pages tagged bread", with two page links underneath](../_static/images/tutorial/tutorial_9.png)